aocoronel/blog/content/2025-10-11-i-dont-use-social-media.md

 The reason why you would want to have a social media, is for the sole fact that us, human beings, require social interaction in some way.
 Nevertheless, it's far away from being the only way.

-I'm totally fine to keep all my thoughts isolated in a unique place where I have more control, and I choose what to display on the blog for you.
+I'm totally fine to keep all my thoughts isolated in a unique place where I have more control, and I choose what to display on the blog to you.
 But, in the end, it's my place and not someone's else, that gives such a courtesy to allow me in, and guarantee their right to banish me.

 Own your data.
 Embrace control.